magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 We then have to decide where to create the CLJ file containing the
-template for the Shopping Calculator page.
-Because I prefer to mantain a
+template definition for the Shopping Calculator page.
+Because I prefer
-directory structure which mimics the logical structure of an application
+to mantain a directory structure which mimics the logical structure of
-I decided to create a new `templates` directory under the
+an application I decided to create a new `templates` directory under
-`src/clj/modern_cljs/` directory.
+the `src/clj/modern_cljs/` directory.

 ```bash
 $ mkdir src/clj/modern_cljs/templates
 ```

-Inside this directory create now the `shopping.clj` file where put the
+Inside this directory create the `shopping.clj` file where put the
 `deftemplate` macro call.

 Following is the content of the `shopping.clj` file which contains the